Telefonica/hackathon-robot/WifiJoystick/WifiJoystickNotes.md

 Architecture:
 ------------------
 Joystick:
-NodeMCU board with ESP8266 Microcontroller.
+NodeMCU board with ESP8266 microcontroller.
 (Wifi integrated) Analog Joystick module with 2 axis and a push button.
 Analog to Digital converter.
 I2C
 Powerbank.